 RESURFX: The Resurfx laser is a non-ablative fractional laser.
 It works by heating the skin in columns to stimulate the production of new collagen.
 It aims to reduce the appearance of fine lines, sun damaged skin, some hyperpigmentation and scarring.
 Often more than a single treatment is required.
 Your laser technician will recommend appropriate skin care and sun protection that is in line with enhancing the effects of the laser.

-SKIN NEEDLING: Skin needling with the Dermapen or Skin Pen, is a skin rejuvenation treatment that helps restore collagen and elastin through a natural healing process.
+SKIN NEEDLING: Skin needling or Skin Pen, is a skin rejuvenation treatment that helps restore collagen and elastin through a natural healing process.
 Ultra-fine, medical quality needles create multiple skin punctures that induce a wound healing response that stimulates new collagen and elastin production.
 New collagen and elastin improve skin quality and texture, making the skin feel firmer and smoother and help repair fine wrinkles and acne scars.
 Skin needling also helps repair stretch marks and surgical scars.
 The Skin Needling involves minimal downtime and is therefore the perfect alternative for those who don’t have time for more intensive laser treatments.

 INJECTABLES/FILLER: The injection of medical grade hyaluronic acid into atrophic (indented/hollow) scars is an excellent option for scars that have not responded to prior intervention.
 Fillers can last anywhere from 6-24 months depending on the viscosity of the injected substance.
 All injectables require a prescription from Dr Craig Layt prior to their administration by one of our Registered nurses.